Winter biking, cold-weather biking, or winter cycling consists of riding a bike during the months when the road is covered with ice or snow.

 You can practice winter cycling as a hobby or as a professional sport.
 In Canada, some parks allow winter cyclers to make the trails as long as their bikes have at least 9.4 cm (3.7”) wide tires.

-Today, there are many winter cycling competitions.
+Today, there are many competitions for cycling in winter .
 The biggest one is the Snow Bike Festival in Switzerland.

 Do You Need to Change Tires for Winter?